Anudeep2405/22MEB0B31/README.md

 - **Async Processing:** I would use asynchronous logic and non-blocking I/O throughout the stack.

 ## Improvements with More Time
-- Add automated tests for all endpoints and business logic.

 - Implement robust error handling and input validation.
 - Add authentication and authorization for sensitive endpoints.
 - Improve offer parsing to handle more edge cases and formats.